Pumpkin Festival Parade

-Parade entries must be decorated to the festival theme -- the 2014 theme is “Pumpkins of the West.”
+Parade entries must be decorated to the festival theme -- the 2015 theme is “Pumpkins of the Caribbean”

 No weapons or items resembling a weapon.
 If you are in doubt about whether something is a weapon or resembles a weapon, please do not bring it to the parade.
 With our Western theme you may be inclined to bring toy guns and rifles.
 Please refrain from doing so.
 If you bring such items, you will be kindly asked to put the items away during the parade.